Financial highlights and outlook

 • Contribution to the environmental goal of climate change mitigation

-The Brand Group Premium’s business model covers the development, production and selling of vehicles and the associated activities.
+The Brand Group Progressive’s business model covers the development, production and selling of vehicles and the associated activities.
 Within the meaning of the EU Taxonomy Regulation, activities in these areas are suited to making a substantial contribution to the environmental goal of climate change mitigation through the expansion of clean or climate-neutral mobility.

-As part of the environmental objective of climate change mitigation, the Brand Group Premium assigns all the activities listed to the economic activity “Manufacture of low-carbon technologies for transport.”
+As part of the environmental objective of climate change mitigation, the Brand Group Progressive assigns all the activities listed to the economic activity “Manufacture of low-carbon technologies for transport.”
 This applies to all cars and motorcycles produced, irrespective of their drive technology, and also includes genuine parts.

-In the Brand Group Premium’s current estimation, hedging transactions and individual activities of subordinate importance, which are reported as other sales revenue in Audi’s consolidated financial statements, should not be assigned to an economic activity and are therefore not deemed in the first instance to be taxonomy-eligible.
+In the Brand Group Progressive’s current estimation, hedging transactions and individual activities of subordinate importance, which are reported as other sales revenue in Audi’s consolidated financial statements, should not be assigned to an economic activity and are therefore not deemed in the first instance to be taxonomy-eligible.

 Other activities which are directly connected with the aforementioned vehicle-related business and, in Audi’s estimation, should also be assigned to this economic activity, are currently classified as not taxonomy-eligible.
 On the basis of the requirements published by the EU, it was not clear which economic activity they should be assigned to in accordance with the EU taxonomy.
 These activities particularly include the sale of engines and powertrains, as well as parts deliveries and production under license by third parties, which are also reported as other sales revenue.